anthonyfok/boundaries/README.md

 	 -  Settled area geometry
  - opendrr-boundaries.sql
  	 - SQL backup of boundaries schema used in OpenDRR PostgresSQL database.
 Contains all geopackages in this repository, indexed.
+ - LandGov_v1.csv
+	 - Record of all settled areas and whether they are managed under provincial/territorial authority or through other land management frameworks such as Indian Land, Indian Reserve or Land Claims.

   Adapted from Statistics Canada, 2016 Census - Boundary files, 2020.
 This does not constitute an endorsement by Statistics Canada of this product.